WallieEverest/tt03/README.md

 ## Design For Test Considerations

 An isolated instance of scanchain version 2 has been tested on an FPGA platform with good results.
 A shift rate of 3.7 MHz permits communication with the computer at 115,200 baud.
 Longer scan chains do not affect throughput until multiplexer delays become dominant.
+For an FPGA, 75% of the timing delays are attributed to routing resources.

 ![Test configuration](image/tt03_test.svg)